-2. Hours Between Shifts
+2. Hours Between Shifts.

-- a.
+a.
 Any regular work performed with less than ten (10) hours off is to be compensated at the overtime rate.
-However, in instances where an employee voluntarily waives the ten-hour period, the employee shall not be compensated at the overtime rate. - b.
+However, in instances where an employee voluntarily waives the ten-hour period, the employee shall not be compensated at the overtime rate.

+b.
 Whenever practicable, flexible scheduling shall be allowed in connection with unit retraining, subject to the approval of management.
 Approval shall not be unreasonably withheld or withheld for an arbitrary, capricious or discriminatory reason.

-3. Vacancies
+3. Vacancies.

 - a.
-If the Employer fills one (1) or more permanent vacancies that occur in the canine unit in the period between the effective date of shift hour assignments and the next regularly scheduled bidding process for shift hours, the vacancy (vacancies) will be filled by volunteers on the basis of seniority, as determined in accordance with Section V.1.c. of this article.
+If the Employer fills one (1) or more permanent vacancies that occur in the canine unit in the period between the effective date of shift hour assignments and the next regularly scheduled bidding process for shift hours, the vacancy (vacancies) will be filled by volunteers on the basis of seniority, as determined in accordance with Section V. 1.c. of this article.
 New assignments will begin the first full pay period occurring two (2) weeks after the completion of the process described in subparagraph 3.b., below. - b.
 In filling vacancies, a seniority list, as described in Section V.1.c. of this Article, will be followed from top to bottom.
 Each bargaining unit member will be offered the resulting vacancy until the seniority list is exhausted.
 A vacancy sheet will be filled out in its entirety documenting each bargaining unit member's responses.
 If the seniority list is exhausted and a vacant shift hour assignment is not filled by a volunteer, the vacant shift hour assignment will be filled by use of the procedure described in subparagraph 1.d., above. - 4.
-Coverage Units: The practice of rotating days off every twelve (12) weeks will continue.
+Coverage Units.
+Rotating days off will occur every eight (8) weeks.
 The workweek will be divided into two (2) coverage units.
-At the beginning of the shift bid interval, Coverage Unit 1 will be assigned to work Sunday through Wednesday, Coverage Unit 2 will be assigned to work Wednesday through Saturday.
-At the end of each twelve-week period, the Coverage Units will switch coverage responsibilities while maintaining shift hours.
+At the end of each eight-week period, the Coverage Units will switch coverage responsibilities while maintaining shift hours.
 In the event that more than one sergeant and/or more than one master police officer are assigned to the canine unit, a master police officer and/or a sergeant will be assigned to each coverage unit. - 5.
-Sergeants: Sergeants will rotate with, and be responsible for the supervision of their Coverage Units.
-When a sergeant's Coverage Unit is working the Sunday through Wednesday schedule, that sergeant will work the day shift.
-When a sergeant's Coverage Unit is working the Wednesday through Saturday schedule, that sergeant will work one of the night shifts.
+Sergeants.
+Sergeants will rotate with, and be responsible for the supervision of their Coverage Units.
+When a sergeant's Coverage Unit is working the weekday schedule, that sergeant will work the day shift.
+When a sergeant's Coverage Unit is working the schedule that includes a weekend, that sergeant will work one of the night shifts.
 The purpose of this rotation is to ensure that sergeants have the ability to work with, and directly observe all officers under their supervision.
 Whenever practicable, flexible scheduling shall be allowed for sergeants, subject to the approval of management.
 Approval shall not be unreasonably withheld or withheld for an arbitrary, capricious or discriminatory reason.

-6. Miscellaneous
+6. Miscellaneous.

 - a.
 The practice of consecutive days off shall continue. - b.
-In accordance with practice, days off shall rotate among employees so as to be equitably distributed.
+Weekends off shall rotate between coverage units so as to be equitably distributed.
+Unless prohibited by a scheduled change-over, weekends off shall include both Saturday and Sunday. - c.

-- c.
 Leave denials will be forwarded to the FOP on a monthly basis. - d.
 All employees will have equal opportunities to attend canine retraining.
 This provision does not create or impair the right to any other training opportunities.